AllenPeng0209/Rebloom/README.md

 ## 💡 About the Project

 Rebloom was created with the mission to make mental health support accessible, affordable, and effective for everyone.
-Drawing inspiration from leading AI therapy platforms like Ash, we've built a comprehensive solution that combines cutting-edge AI technology with evidence-based therapeutic practices.
+Drawing inspiration from leading AI therapy platforms like Dolphin, we've built a comprehensive solution that combines cutting-edge AI technology with evidence-based therapeutic practices.

 Our team includes licensed clinical psychologists, AI/ML engineers, UX designers specializing in healthcare, and mental health advocates who ensure every feature serves our users' wellbeing.